Sitefinity/Telerik.Sitefinity.Translations.TranslationsCom/README.md

 			<td><strong><code>ISendTranslationTaskEvent</code></strong></td>
 			<td>
 				<p>
-					Containing information about the translation job, source and target languages and holds a reference to the generated XLIFF file.
+					Containing information about the translation job, source and target languages.
+Holds a reference to the generated XLIFF file.
 				</p>
 			</td>
 		</tr>